Continuous Delivery vs Continuous Deployment: Key Differences and When to Use Each

 Comprehensive test suites enable it.
 If your team has invested in unit tests, integration tests, end-to-end tests, contract tests, and performance benchmarks that collectively cover the critical paths, those tests are a more reliable gate than a tired engineer reviewing a pull request at 4pm.
 Continuous deployment works when you trust the tests.

 Feature flags provide a safety net.
 Continuous deployment does not mean every user sees every change immediately.
-Teams using feature flags can deploy code to production without activating it, then gradually roll out to a percentage of users.
-If something breaks, disable the flag --- no rollback needed.
+Teams using feature flags to separate deploy from release can deploy code to production without activating it, then gradually roll out to a percentage of users.
+If something breaks, disable the flag — no rollback needed.

 Microservices architectures benefit.
 When services are independently deployable, continuous deployment per service is natural.
 Each team owns their deploy pipeline and cadence.
 A change to the notification service does not need to coordinate with the billing service.

 A 15-person engineering team runs a project management SaaS.
-They merge to main 20-30 times per day.
-Every merge triggers the pipeline: build, 2,000+ automated tests, deploy to canary, monitor error rates for 5 minutes, then promote to full production.
-Average time from merge to live: 12 minutes.
+They merge to main 20–30 times per day.
+Every merge triggers the pipeline: build, run their full test suite, deploy to canary, monitor error rates for a few minutes, then promote to full production.
+Average time from merge to live: about 12 minutes.
 They find and fix issues faster than teams that batch releases weekly because each deploy is small and easy to reason about.
+Their canary-and-monitor pattern is a common starting point — we covered the implementation details in our walkthrough of canary releases with Nginx and feature flags.

 The hybrid approach most teams actually use